Hyunkel-Dev/ASCII-Image-Converter/README.md

 ## Description

-Convert any image of any format to ASCII image in .txt format.
+Convert any image of any format to ASCII image in .txt format (in addition it allows to compress the file in some way).

 ## Features